molgenis/molgenis-emx2/README.md

 ### first

 *  test if drop schema also removes all roles for this schema
+*  implement settings
+*  implement menu setting so we can standardize menu as a default setting
+*  implement JSON data type that we can use in settings (validating form)
 *  simple UI to have happy flow out of the box
 *  ensure columns are retrieved in same order as they were created
 *  add standard an lastUpdated column, as a system column
 *  implement order, default on lastUpdated
-*  set permission on Apps rows so default something is shown
-*  simplest UI for upload
-*  simplest UI for memberships
 *  bug, if I filter on refback column it fails, must now select reback.other column
+*  upload files directly into postgresql
+*  documentation framework so we can start adding some docs

 ### later
 *  create plugin system for services (todo: isolation? runtime loading?)